- Over 115 million square-feet of office space across the top 40 markets is coming in 2019—a 52% increase over 2018.

 152% More Square Feet in 2019

 115.4 million square-feet of office space is projected to be completed across the top 40 markets in 2019.
-Washington DC was replaced by Seattle for the 5th position, adding 6.4 million square-feet, and Dallas moved to the 4th position from 2nd in 2018.
+Washington DC was replaced by Seattle for the 5th position, adding 6.4 million square-feet.
+Simultaneously, fewer completions meant that less Dallas office space for rent became available during 2019, and the Metroplex dropped to the 4th position from 2nd in 2018.
 More development is expected this year with almost 40% of the projected office space being added to the top 5 markets.
 NYC alone will add almost 16 million square-feet—roughly doubling the amount added last year.

 2019 is looking to continue this upward trend for office completions.
 Interest rates have leveled at 4.7%, still lower than 2006 rates of almost 5%, and some projects that have been a long time in the making are coming to completion.
 Apple Park in Cupertino, CA will bring almost 2.9 million square-feet to the Bay Area and Manhattan’s Hudson Yards is projected to add 2.6 million square-feet.